-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Carney is shown as a purple triangle. (analysis methodology)
+Carney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Carney sponsored bills primarily in these issue areas:

 Armed Forces and National Security (25%) Government Operations and Politics (21%) Emergency Management (16%) Taxation (14%) Crime and Law Enforcement (7%) Science, Technology, Communications (7%) Families (5%) Law (5%)

 - H.R.
 6319 (111th): To waive the annuity buyback requirement under the Federal Employees Retirement Service …

 - H.R.
 5573 (111th): Homeland Security Grant Review Act

 - H.R.
 5528 (111th): To enhance the integrity of the United States against the threat of …

 - H.R.
 5491 (111th): Caregiver Tax Relief Act of 2010

 - H.Con.Res.
 283 (111th): Honoring the 28th Infantry Division for serving and protecting the United States.